-Trainee Contribution fees
+Funded Traineeship Contribution fees

-Please refer to the Trainee Contribution Fee Exemptions and Concessions information table for specific information.
+You should refer to the Trainee Contribution Fee Exemptions and Concessions information table for specific information.

-- If you misplace any AQF certification documentation issued by AIPT (i.e. your certificate or statement of attainment), you may purchase a replacement for $30 plus postage.
+- If you misplace any AQF certification documentation issued by AIPT, i.e. your certificate or statement of attainment, you may purchase a replacement for $30 plus postage.

 1. Solicited consumer agreements

-Where you have invited negotiations for the purchase of an AIPT training product (e.g. you have expressed interest in our courses or have contacted one of our sales people directly), you are considered to be a ‘solicited consumer’.
+Where you have invited negotiations for the purchase of an AIPT training product, e.g. you have expressed interest in our courses or have contacted one of our sales people directly, you are considered to be a ‘solicited consumer’.

-Where you have not invited negotiations for the purchase of an AIPT training product (e.g. one of our sales people telephones you uninvited or approaches you in a place other than our place of business), then you are considered to be an ‘unsolicited consumer’.
-If this is the case, then Australian Consumer Laws will apply to extend the ‘cooling off’ period to your contractual commitment to enrolment upon a course at AIPT (Contract).
-During this extended ‘cooling off’ period you are entitled within a period of 10 business days to change your mind and cancel the Contract by giving written notice of termination to us at the contact details as given in the ‘Withdrawal policy’ section below.
+Where you have not invited negotiations for the purchase of an AIPT training product, e.g. one of our sales people telephones you uninvited or approaches you in a place other than our place of business, then you are considered to be an ‘unsolicited consumer’.
+If this is the case, then Australian Consumer Laws will apply to ensure there is a cooling-off period to your contractual commitment to enrolment upon a course at AIPT (Contract).
+During this cooling-off period, you are entitled within a period of 10 business days to change your mind and cancel the Contract by giving written notice of termination to us at the contact details as given in the Withdrawal policy section below.

 Refund of course fees

 If you are a solicited consumer, and for any reason you decide to cancel your enrolment within the five-day cooling-off period, you will be eligible for a full refund minus a $370.00 administration fee.